-- The home-school partnership will be cultivated throughout the year by continual communication, as well as family activities and events that will promote a positive sense of school community.
-Activities might include: Literacy Night, Math Night, Science Fair, Field Day, Family Dance, Volunteer Appreciation, Music Concerts, Career Day, Fundraising, etc. - The school will facilitate a Parent Focus Group, allowing for regular meetings where parents can voice their suggestions and decisions relating to the education of their children.
-MC Administration and/or staff will respond to any suggestions in a timely manner.
-MC will provide any reasonable support that is requested in regards to parent involvement activities.
-Sec 1118 (c) (4) (C), Sec 1118 (e) (14) - A true partnership for learning will exist between the home and the school through a school compact signed by the teacher, student, and parent.
+The home-school partnership will be cultivated throughout the year by continual communication, as well as family activities and events that will promote a positive sense of school community.
+Activities might include: Literacy Night, Math Night, Science Fair, Field Day, Music Concerts, Career Day, Fundraising, etc.

+The school will facilitate a Family Focus Group, allowing for regular meetings where parents can voice their suggestions and decisions relating to the education of their children.
+MCE Administration and/or staff will respond to any suggestions in a timely manner.
+MCE will provide any reasonable support that is requested in regards to parent involvement activities.
+Sec 1118 (c) (4) (C), Sec 1118 (e) (14)

+A true partnership for learning will exist between the home and the school through a school compact signed by the teacher, student, and parent.
 The compact clearly defines the responsibilities of the teacher, student, and parent to ensure a successful learning experience for the child.
 The compact will be discussed annually at parent-teacher conferences and is jointly reviewed each year by staff & the parent focus group.
-Sec 1118 (d) (1), Sec 1118 (d) (2) (A) - MC educates teachers and staff to value parent's contributions by sharing parent survey results, collaborating with the Parent Focus group, and inviting parents to participate in Title I program evaluation meetings, Title I/SIP Annual Reviews, etc. Sec 1118(e) (3) - Teachers and staff are trained to communicate with parents effectively during professional learning opportunities and are provided documentation with parent involvement strategies throughout the year.
-Sec 1118 (e) (3) - When necessary, MC will provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children.
+Sec 1118 (d) (1), Sec 1118 (d) (2) (A)

+MCE educates teachers and staff to value parent's contributions by sharing parent survey results, collaborating with the Family Focus group, and inviting parents to participate in Title I program evaluation meetings, Title I /SIP Annual Reviews, etc. Virtual options for attendance will be offered.
+Sec 1118 (e) (3)

+Teachers and staff are trained to communicate with parents effectively during professional learning opportunities and are provided documentation with parent involvement strategies throughout the year.
+Sec 1118 (e) (3)

+When necessary, MCE will provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children.
 Sec 1118 (f)